cchen22/TIGER/README.md

 install_cmdstan()
 ```

-These two steps are usually enough is your C++ toolchain is set up
+These two steps are usually enough if your C++ toolchain is set up
 properly.
 For example, use RTools 4.0 toolchain which contains a g++ 8
 compiler and mingw32-make on Windows platform.
 If you see problems with
 installation, you can go to cmdstanr